Maria Theresa of Savoy: Exile

 Maria Theresa left France with her spouse after the Storming of the Bastille on 14 July 1789, which marked the beginning of the French Revolution, and took refuge in her homeland of Savoy.
 She left one week after her spouse with a retinue of thirty people, and since she had her possessions sold in connection to her trip, the couple's official statement that they were to return in spring was doubted.

 When her spouse left Savoy in 1791, she stayed behind, and the couple lived separated for the rest of their lives.
 The Count of Artois refused to give her permission to stay with or visit him, even refusing her to attend the wedding of her son the Duke of Angoulême to Marie Thérèse of France in Mitau.
-Soon after her husband's departure, her two sons also left Savoy to serve in the Condé emigree army.
+Soon after her husband's departure, her two sons also left Savoy to serve in the Condé emigré army.
 Maria Theresa was described as desolate and deeply saddened after her husband and her sons had left her in Savoy, and reportedly contemplated becoming a nun.
 She was persuaded not to enter a convent by her sister-in-law Clothilde, who appealed to her sense of duty to her children, and Maria Theresa later expressed gratitude toward Clothilde for this.
 In 1792, she was joined in Turin by her sister Marie Josephine.
 Their presence in Savoy was politically sensitive, as it disturbed the relations between France and Savoy.

 In April 1796, when Savoy was defeated by France under Napoleon Bonaparte during the Italian campaigns of the French Revolutionary Wars, Maria Theresa and her sister Marie Joséphine left Turin for Novara, in parallel with the departure of Marie Joséphine's husband from Verona.
 While her sister continued to Austria, Maria Therese accepted her father's invitation to return to Turin after the peace between France and Savoy in May.

 In December 1798, when Piemonte was annexed by France, Maria Theresa left with her lady-in-waiting for Graz in Austria, where she was permitted to remain and where she died in 1805.
 Because she died before her spouse became King of France, she remained Countess of Artois.
 She was buried in the Imperial Mausoleum near to Graz Cathedral.